visionai-group/visionai-group/_pages/home.md

 <figure class="first">
   <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/vai-removebg.png" style="width: 420px">
 </figure>
-This is the official website of Vision and AI Research Group (VisionAI) at the [CSIR-CEERI](https://www.ceeri.res.in/).
-VisionAI group at CSIR-CEERI consists of a dynamic and forward-thinking team dedicated to pushing the boundaries of computational imaging and artificial intelligence.
+This is the official website of the Vision and AI Research Group (VisionAI) at [CSIR-CEERI](https://www.ceeri.res.in/).
+VisionAI consists of a dynamic and forward-thinking team dedicated to pushing the boundaries of artificial intelligence for image and video processing, understanding, and computational imaging.
 With a keen focus on advancing cutting-edge technologies, our research spans a wide spectrum of interests.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->